1st June 2026

 Great Comp Garden

-A hidden gem in the Sevenoaks countryside, Great Comp Garden near Borough Green offers seven acres of magnificent gardens.
+A hidden gem in the Sevenoaks countryside, Great Comp Garden near Borough Green offers acres of magnificent gardens.
 With sweeping lawns, richly planted borders, unusual shrubs and tranquil woodland walks, it's one of those rare places that genuinely slows you down.
 Summer is a wonderful time to visit as the garden reaches its peak, an ideal companion to a day at nearby Penshurst Place or Hever Castle, and a peaceful antidote to the summer holidays' busier moments.

 Girl pointing at map